 Wildlands and Woodlands – Wildlands and Woodlands (W&W) is a regional vision that unites and inspires people across New England working to conserve New England’s natural heritage and to craft a sustainable future.

-University of Vermont: Vermont Forestry Outreach and Education Initiative – This collaborative project engages landowners, municipalities, professionals and educators who want to learn about, network and care for Vermont’s forests.
+University of Vermont: Our VT Woods – This collaborative project engages landowners, municipalities, professionals and educators who want to learn about, network and care for Vermont’s forests.

 Appalachian Trail Conservancy – The Appalachian Trail Conservancy (ATC) is a volunteer-based, private, nonprofit organization dedicated to the preservation, management, and promotion of the Appalachian Trail as a primitive setting for outdoor recreation (on foot) and for learning.
 ATC is both a confederation of Trail-maintaining clubs and an individual-membership organization.

 The Conservation Fund – Since 1985, the Fund and its partners, dedicated to tangible, on-the-ground results, have protected more than 4 million acres of our nation’s outdoor heritage – our wildlife habitat and watersheds, working landscapes and community open-space.